tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

-Then, to finish it off I'll write up a summary reflecting on PEP 20, and how I setup my VS Code project using linting and unit testing to help me get to the point where I didn't think this was too embarassing to put on the internet.
+Then, to finish it off I'll write up a summary reflecting on PEP 20, and how I setup my VS Code project using linting and unit testing to help me get to the point where I didn't think this was too embarrassing to put on the internet.

 ### Reviewing Music CD List for the "Un-Pythonic" ###